donaldsiziba/donaldsiziba/README.md

 I am an experienced Solutions Architect with a strong background in cloud migrations, infrastructure automation, developing highly available, scalable and fault-tolerant solutions in AWS.

 ## Current Projects 🔭
-I’m currently working on AWS workload migrations, with most deployments following the standard 3-tier architecture -  application and data layers fronted by an internet-facing web application.
+I’m currently working on AWS workload migrations, with most deployments following the standard 3-tier architecture i.e. application and data layers fronted by an internet-facing web application.

 The infrastructure, including the CI/CD pipelines, is provisioned using AWS CloudFormation - strictly 🚫 **NO ClickOps**.